-The Commission has entered these complaints in the central registry of complaints under reference number CHAP (2020)02862 and will do the same for the upcoming complaints on the same topic.
+The Commission has entered these complaints in the central registry of complaints under reference number CHAP (2022) 00390.
 Further information on your complaint can be submitted to the contact points listed here.
 Please quote the above-mentioned reference number.

-Given the significant number of complaints it received on this subject, the Commission, with a view to responding swiftly and informing those concerned as well as potentially wider public interest in the issue raised by the complainants, is publishing this acknowledgement of receipt on the dedicated page of the Europa website.
+Given the significant number of complaints it received on this subject, the Commission, with a view to responding swiftly and informing those concerned as well as taking into account potentially wider public interest in the issue raised by the complainants, is publishing this acknowledgement of receipt on the dedicated page of the Europa website.
 The complainants will be informed, through the same channel, of the results of the Commission's examination of these complaints and of the follow-up that the Commission may decide to take.